GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 #### Windows

-- The client hostname should be a valid `hostname` (FQDN), not localhost or an IP Address.
+- The client hostname should be a valid `hostname` (FQDN), not a localhost or an IP Address.
 You can configure the hostname by adding the following entry in  `C:\Windows\System32\drivers\etc\hosts` file:

     `127.0.0.1  client.example.com`

-- Enable SSL by	adding the following lines on virtual host file of Apache in the location `C:/apache/conf/extra/httpd-vhosts.conf`:
+- Enable SSL by	adding the following lines to the virtual host file of Apache in the location `C:/apache/conf/extra/httpd-vhosts.conf`:

     ```apache